Frequent, or just interesting, questions about the Perth Pottery and Sculpture Classes.

 3) I do not generally refund classes, but this does not diminish your statutory rights.
 Credits are transferable.
-I do not personally resell classes, but if you transfer classes, just let me know and I’ll adjust my records accordingly.
+I do not personally resell classes, but if you sell or transfer classes to other students, friends, family members, do let me know and I’ll adjust my records accordingly.

 How do I Enrolment